Opinion | Out here, red or blue politics doesn’t matter as much as how you treat your animals

 Since I work from home, signing up for Internet service was one of my first priorities.
 After the hookup, I got online to check email.
 The silent beach ball of buffering was still spinning as a cup of tea went cold.
 I canceled the lousy service and headed to the local public library where, I discovered, plenty of other folks also head for WiFi.

-The average per capita income here is $26,000 and the poverty rate is 15 percent, 5 percent higher than the national average.
+The average per capita income here is $26,000 and the poverty rate is 15 percent, 5 percentage points higher than the national average.
 Agriculture is a cultural and economic mainstay.
 Cattle drives can monopolize secondary roads and even state highways, as ranchers move their stock from one pasture to another.

 Here, you learn that just because a creek runs through your property doesn’t mean you can draw from it.
-Water is controlled by deeded rights and enforced by a “water cop,” a sheriff deputy.
+Water is controlled by deeded rights and enforced by a “water cop,” a sheriff’s deputy.

 You learn that if cows come on your land, they’re not necessarily trespassing.
 Colorado is a fence-out state.
-So, if you don’t want livestock grazing on your land, build fence.
+So, if you don’t want livestock grazing on your land, build a fence.

 You might not want to start a compost pile, lest it attracts bears.
-You might want get your dogs vaccinated for rattlesnake bites.
+You might want to get your dogs vaccinated for rattlesnake bites.
 Also, don’t let them chase deer, elk or cattle.
 Dogs can be legally shot for that.

 Your neighborhood might be evacuated due to wildfire.
 Last year, 3,000 acres burned near me.
 I had less than an hour to grab my “go bag,” load up four horses and two dogs, and get out.
 Within hours, giant slurry bombers were attacking the flaming ridge 600 yards from my house.